-Group sickness insurance (AGS) for blue collar workers
+Group sickness insurance (Avtalsgruppsjukförsäkring [AGS]) via collective agreements for blue collar workers

-Group sickness insurance (AGS) complements sickness benefit and activity or sickness compensation when a blue collar worker is on sick leave and cannot work.
+Group sickness insurance (Avtalsgruppsjukförsäkring [AGS]) from Afa Försäkring supplements sickness benefit and activity or sickness compensation from the Swedish Social Insurance Agency when a blue collar worker is on sick leave and cannot work.

-Who can receive AGS?
+Who can receive Group sickness insurance (Avtalsgruppsjukförsäkring [AGS])?

-The insurance applies to blue collar workers who cannot work due to illness or an accident.
+Blue collar workers who are on sick leave for an extended period can, from sick day 15, receive additional compensation through AGS.
 The employee must have a sickness-benefit qualifying income in order for the insurance to apply.